frovedis/frovedis/doc/tutorial_python/tutorial_python.md

     3       Japan
     4       France

-To select colums, you can write like:
+To select columns, you can write like:

     fdf1[["Ename","Age"]].show()